MCT-master/mct-master.github.io/README.md

 </div>
 ```

-In the container `<div class"Rtable ...">`, specify the number of columns with the `Rtable--3cols` class.
+In the container, specify the number of columns with the `Rtable--3cols` class.

-In every cell, `<div class="Rtable-cell"/>`, specify an `"order:"` style attribute.
+In every cell, specify an `"order:"` style attribute.
 This number represents the vertical order of the cells in the table, from top to bottom.

 Compare the top table with the table below.
 Both are the same table, only the HTML is arranged differently.
 This HTML arrangement will affect how the table responds to smaller screen sizes.
 To learn more about how this works and how to customize these kinds of responsive tables, visit [this great resource](https://css-tricks.com/accessible-simple-responsive-tables/).